iapyeh/sshscript/v2/dollarstdouterrexitcode.md

-# SSHScript v2.0 Stdout, Stderr and Exitcode(Draft)
+# SSHScript v2.0 Stdout, Stderr and Exitcode

-Last Updated on 2023/10/20
+Last Updated on 2023/10/22

 <div style="text-align:right;position:relative;top:-140px"><a href="./index">Back to Index</a></div>